 In this case the payoff was an amazingly great cranberry sauce with summery pluot undertones.
 I used a little honey to bring a not-too-sweet balance to the sauce and harmonize the flavors.

-CRANBERRY PLUOT SAUCE
+_________________________________________CRANBERRY PLUOT SAUCE

 8 cups frozen cranberries